siberianfox/tinygwiki/TinyG-Configuration.md

 # Summary / Cheat Sheet
 Connect to the TinyG USB at 115,200 baud.
 To see a value enter `$cmd`.
 To set a value enter `$cmd=value`.
 Most commands are self explanatory.
-See [following sections](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration#Settings-Details) for those that require further explanation.
+See the sections following the cheat sheet for those that require further explanation.

 ##Motor Groups
 Settings specific to a given motor.
 There are 4 motor groups, numbered 1,2,3,4 as labeled on the TinyG board.